The adic tame site: The Artin-Schreier sequence

 for all $i \ge 0$. \end{corollary}

 \begin{proof} It suffices to show that

 for $i>0$ in case~$S$ is strictly henselian.
 This follows directly from the description given in \cref{cohomologyp}. \end{proof}

-\begin{corollary}[Purity] Let~$S$ be a quasi-compact, quasi-separated, quasi-excellent scheme of characteristic $p > 0$ and $X$ a regular scheme which is separated and essentially of finite type over~$S$.
-Assume that resolution of singularities holds over~$S$.
-Then for any pro-open dense subscheme $U \subseteq X$ we have
+\begin{corollary}[Purity] Let~$S$ be a noetherian scheme of characteristic $p > 0$ and $X$ a regular scheme which is separated and essentially of finite type over~$S$.
+Assume that resolution of singularities holds over~$S$ and let~$\bar{X}$ be a regular compactification of~$X$ over~$S$.
+Then